Addiction in Men

 Recognition of Strength

 Strength is a term that is often misused, especially regarding men and their experience of emotion.
-Here at the center, we emphasize to our male clients that the strength it took to acknowledge the issue and enter treatment is far greater than the perceived strength of holding back on one’s emotions and trying to get through this difficult time alone.
+Here at our detox center, we emphasize to our male clients that the strength it took to acknowledge the issue and enter treatment is far greater than the perceived strength of holding back on one’s emotions and trying to get through this difficult time alone.

 At Detox West Tennessee, we help men affected by addiction break the physical and mental hold of substances and develop the skills and strategies necessary to remain sober.

 The first step in each of our programs is a medically supervised detox.
 Detoxification refers to the process of eliminating toxic chemicals from the body.
-Clients must undergo detoxification before beginning addiction rehabilitation because substances in the system can hinder the recovery process.
+Clients must undergo detox before beginning addiction rehabilitation because substances in the system can hinder the recovery process.
 Medical experts lead the detox program.
 Clients are safe and supported around the clock.

 We also arrange for appropriate aftercare to help clients stay focused on their recovery.
 Sober support after treatment increases one’s chances of a successful recovery by reducing the risk of relapse.